 The HOME Rental Housing Development Program In-service Report will be required each year during the period of affordability, to be received on or before April 21st.
 The report shall consist of a combination of financial detail and insurance detail.
-The financial information is as follows: Project-specific Operating budget for the previous year and Project-specific Operating budget for the current year, as well as audited financials covering the previous 12-month period.
+The financial information is as follows: Project-specific Operating budget for the previous year and Project-specific Operating budget for the previous year and Project-specific Operating budget for the current year, as well as audited financials covering the previous 12-month period.
 The form automatically calculates the project Debt Coverage Ratio (DCR).
 DCR is calculated by dividing Project's net operating income by the Project's total debt service.